-“People get stuck in these unresolved power struggles, and rather than go over the same old thing again and again, they move apart.” —Marriage and family therapist Linda Carroll
+“People get stuck in these unresolved power struggles, and rather than go over the same old thing again and again, they move apart." —Linda Carroll, MS, LMFT

-“In the beginning, when everything is easy and people are under love’s spell, they want to hear everything their partner has to say and want to know everything they can about this mysterious other person,” explains marriage and family therapist Linda Carroll.
+“In the beginning, when everything is easy and people are under love’s spell, they want to hear everything their partner has to say and want to know everything they can about this mysterious other person,” explains Linda Carroll, MS, LMFT.
 “Then, as the chemistry fades, they stop asking and begin to assume they know how their partner feels, thinks, and will react—and so they stop listening.”

 When this happens, we start to prioritize other things over our partner.
 “Let’s face it: Life gets busy,” says Carroll.
 “Something is always being sacrificed, whether it’s working out, hanging with friends, a good book you want to read.
 People start to assume their relationship will be fine even if they don’t put time and effort into it.
 This simply isn’t true.”